asadjafri12/CCP-Solution-Accelerator/README.md

 # Clinical Comprehensive Pipeline (CCP) Accelerator

 A web-based application that showcases the IMO Clinical Comprehensive Pipeline.
-This is done by processing medical transcripts into structured clinical data using Amazon Bedrock Nova Pro and the IMO Health Entity Extraction API.
+This is done by processing SOAP notes into structured clinical data with hyper-specific medical codes using the IMO Health Entity Extraction API.

 ## Features